A report

 Abbie F. Salny, Ed.D., a Mensa member since 1964,

-supervisory psychologist of Mensa International and American Mensa
+was the supervisory psychologist of Mensa International

-Mensa International.
-She is a retired professor and deputy chairman
+honorary president of Mensa International.
+She is a

-of the Psychology Department at Montclair (N.J.)
-State University,
+Department at Montclair (N.J.)
+State University, a

-a diplomate of the American Board of Professional Psychology,
+diplomate of the American Board of Professional

-and puzzle books including the Mensa Genius Quiz Book series.
+best-selling quiz and puzzle books including the Mensa

-Dr. Salny is also the creator of the 1997, ´98, ´99, and
+of the 1997, ´98, ´99, and 2000 Mensa Page-A-Day

-2000 Mensa Page-A-Day calendars published by Workman.
-Dr.
+calendars published by Workman.
+Dr. Salny lives in New

-Salny lives in New Jersey with her husband, Jerry, who is
+Jersey with her husband, Jerry, who is also a member of

 |